aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/listformat/list/_index.md

 linktitle: List
 articleTitle: List
 second_title: Aspose.Words for .NET
-description: ListFormat List property.
-Gets or sets the list this paragraph is a member of in C#.
+description: Manage your document's structure with ListFormat.
+Easily get or set the list for any paragraph, enhancing organization and readability.
 type: docs
 weight: 20
 url: /net/aspose.words.lists/listformat/list/